Slowpoke079/Public-Writeups/Tomghost-box_TryHackMe/Tomghost_TryHackMe_Writeup.md

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/2%20searching/5.png)

-- Chaitin, a chinese security company, has created the Ghostcat exploit and found the "CVE-2020-1938" bug.
+- Chaitin, a Chinese security company, has created the Ghostcat exploit and found the "CVE-2020-1938" bug.
 They also created a writeup website for it.
 - (No worries, you can find all found links at the end of this writeup)

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/2%20searching/4.png)

-- This all sounds pretty straight forward
+- This all sounds straight forward

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/2%20searching/6.png)

 - They created their own scanner tool for the Ghostcat bug!
-I could not install and make use of the tool since everything was in chinese and google translate didn't help much.
+I could not install and make use of the tool since everything was in Chinese and google translate didn't help much.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/2%20searching/7.png)

-- So lets try looking for exploit code starting at exploit-db.
+- So, lets try looking for exploit code starting at exploit-db.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/2%20searching/8.png)